 San Mateo Village includes the area between El Camino Real and Highway 101.
 The Village, as it’s known, used to be more of a first-time-buyer location but things have changed over the years and now the neighborhood attracts every type of buyer.
-Homes for sale in this neighborhood range from $600,000 up to $900,000 or more, case depending.
-This is a favorite for those who use Highway 101 to commute yet enjoy walkability for groceries or coffee, with a new Whole Foods and Starbucks across Hillsdale Boulevard.
+Homes for sale in this neighborhood range from $900,000 and above.
+This is a favorite for those who use Highway 101 to commute yet enjoy walkability for groceries or coffee, with a Whole Foods and Starbucks across Hillsdale Boulevard.

 Los Prados/ Lakeshore/ Harbortown

 All three of these neighborhoods lie along the Lakeshore Landing, Seal Slough and Foster City lagoon entries.
 In Lakeshore, you can find some waterfront homes and newer condominiums and rental apartments.

 Los Prados sits east of Highway 101, south of Lakeshore, almost a gateway city to its neighboring Foster City.
 You will find small homes in a modest price range of $700s on up to $1 million on the high side.